Home > Careers > What Is a Certified Public Accountant (CPA)?

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

-A certified public accountant (CPA) is an accounting professional who passed a standard CPA exam and met their state’s requirements for experience and education to become licensed.
-A CPA can hold down any number of jobs, such as tax accountant, financial analyst, internal auditor, chief financial officer and accounting professor.
+A certified public accountant (CPA) is an accounting professional who passed the CPA exam and met their state’s experience and education requirements for licensure.
+A CPA can hold a variety of different job titles, such as tax accountant, financial analyst, auditor, chief financial officer, and accounting professor.

-What Does a Certified Public Accountant do?
+What Does a Certified Public Accountant Do?

 So, a certified public accountant handles accounting duties.
 But beyond that, what does a CPA do?
 Generally speaking, a CPA helps their employer or clients deal with complex financial matters and achieve financial goals.
 For instance, a CPA might: